antgwms/100DaysOfCloud/Journey/002/Readme.md

 ## Introduction

-Power Platform was chosen due to it's relevant to my current that includes SharePoint, Dynamics 365 and Power BI.
+Power Platform was chosen due to it's relevance to my current work that includes SharePoint, Dynamics 365 and Power BI.

 ## Prerequisite